blnr/Diction/readme.md

 # Diction

-A SPA to search and create vocabulary lists from Google's definition data (define: x).
+A SPA to search and create vocabulary lists from Google's dictionary data (define: x).

 http://dictionproject.herokuapp.com